Home

 Image Replicas Mercantile is proud to be the only on-line source of signed copies of Rails Around Helper!
 Rails Around Helper is the newest book in Arcadia Publishing's historical "Rails Around..." series.

-SueAnn Martell's second book in the series is now in production and will be on sale Fall of 2008!
-Coal Camps of Eastern Utah will show the history of the coal mining towns that surrounded Helper and supplied the railroad.
+SueAnn Martell's second book is now available!
+Coal Camps of Eastern Utah shows the history of the coal mining towns that surrounded Helper and supplied the railroad.
 Now ghost towns, these mining company "camps" ranged from cramped tent cities and tar paper shacks to large Italian stone and red tile townships.

 Coal Camps of Eastern Utah Cover

 Photos for Coal Camps of Eastern Utah will come from the museum, private collections and Image Replicas Mercantile.
-Image Replicas Mercantile will once again be the only on-line source for signed copies!
-Send us an email if you want to be contacted when we start taking pre-orders.
+Once again, Image Replicas Mercantile is the only on-line source for signed copies!

 In our "It Happened In Helper" section we have more event information, photos and a poster still available from one of the Rails Around Helper Book Signings.